phero-hq/website/docs/deploying-phero/gcloud-functions.md

   --source "./export/helloWorldService"
 ```

-Note that this example deploys a function called `helloWorldService`.
+Note that this example deploys a Google Cloud Function called `helloWorldService`.
 You probably have named your service something else ;).
-Just replace `helloWorldService` with the name of your service.
+Replace `helloWorldService` with the name of your service.

-Here's the full documentation for this command: https://cloud.google.com/sdk/gcloud/reference/functions/deploy
+Here's the full documentation for this command: https://cloud.google.com/sdk/gcloud/reference/functions/deploy.
 You probably also want to specify your region, and more...

 That's it!
 Now repeat this step for all your services.
 You probably want to make a bash script which automates this for you.